anoop142/cowin-cli/README.md

  ### Generating Token

- Tokens are always written to "token.txt" after successfully validating OTP while booking to re-use later.
+ Tokens are always written to "token.txt" after successfully validating OTP to use it for listing or booking.

 You can generate token manually using the token generation mode.